-Matthew C. Gaudet is the co-chair of Duane Morris' Patent Litigation division.
-Over the last 20-plus years, he has defeated dozens of patents through trials, summary judgment rulings and IPRs, and he regularly appears before the Federal Circuit.
-He has served as lead counsel for major technology companies such as Cisco Systems, Verizon, ARRIS, CenturyLink, Seagate, Palo Alto Networks and SonicWall.
+Matthew C. Gaudet is Chair of the Patent Litigation Division of the firm's Intellectual Property Practice Group.
+Over the last 25 years, he has defeated dozens of patents through trials, summary judgment rulings and IPRs, and he regularly appears before the Federal Circuit.
+In just the last two years, he has tried cases for Cisco Systems, Verizon and Yahoo!, and he has served as lead counsel for other major technology companies including Microsoft, Comcast, Cox Communications, CenturyLink, Fortinet, and SonicWall.
 He has also collected over $100 million for patent holders.

-In addition to trial victories, examples from the last five years of patent cases Mr. Gaudet won through summary judgment for the defense include the following:
+In addition to trial victories, recent examples of patent cases Mr. Gaudet won through summary judgment for the defense include the following:

 - Mobile Telecommunications Technologies, LLC v.
 Time Warner Cable Inc. et al, No. 2:16- cv-7 (E.D.
 Tex.) and No. 1:16-cv-00692 (D. Del.): Lead counsel for Time Warner, Charter, Verizon, Cox and ARRIS in these litigations.
 Won case dispositive claim construction and indefiniteness rulings against the plaintiff’s claims accusing 802.11-compliant products, resulting in stipulated dismissals by the end of 2017.
 The plaintiff had collected almost $100 million in prior litigation against other defendants.